SKotekal/SKChess-Engine/README.md

 Some bugs with bishop and queen movement.

-Need to encorporate en passant and castling.
+Need to incorporate en passant and castling.